mzrimsek/server-config/jenkins/Docker-Compose-Push-Freestyle-Job.md

-# Docker Compose Github Actions Freestyle Job
+# Docker Compose Push Freestyle Job

-A general outline of how to set up a Jenkins Freestyle job that utilizes Docker Compose to update containers after being triggered by a Github Actions build completing successfully.
-The use case here is to have GitHub Actions build a Docker image and push it to a registry, which Jenkins then pulls to recreate the project stack with.
+A general outline of how to set up a Jenkins Freestyle job that utilizes Docker Compose to update containers after being triggered by a pushing to the `main` branch of a repository.
+The use case here is to have Jenkins build Docker images in a project stack if necessary, then recreate it.

-The assumption is the repository that is used in the Jenkins job has at least one GitHub Actions workflow associated with it that will run based on some defined trigger.

 ## Required Plugins: